NordicESMhub/ctsm-docs/run.rst

 2) Change configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~

+- For instance, to change the duration of a simulation to 5 days:

 ::

     ./xmlchange STOP_OPTION=ndays #(nyears, nmonths)
     ./xmlchange STOP_N=5 #(then 5 days)
-    ./xmlchange NTASKS=1 #(number of CPU's, can be increased if excitation error)

-or edit the xml files is another way to change these parameters
+or edit the xml files is another way to change these parameters (**not recommended**).

 3) setup case
 ~~~~~~~~~~~~~~